 Assess Stage Checklist:

-- Functional Behaviour Analysis (FBA)- Systematically reflect on an incident by analysing the antecedents (what preceded the challenging behaviour), describing the challenging behaviour, consequences (what happened after the challenging behaviour).
+Functional Behaviour Analysis (FBA)- Systematically reflect on an incident by analysing the antecedents (what preceded the challenging behaviour), describing the challenging behaviour, and consequences (what happened after the challenging behaviour).

 Manage Stage Aims